 The messenger app can be used to send text and voice messages, pictures, videos, files, contacts and your own location.
 Calls and video calls as well as status messages are also possible.
 Thus, WhatsApp offers a platform for quick and easy communication with numerous possibilities.
 This is why most school classes now also have a class chat in WhatsApp.
 However, the attractive communication options also harbor some risks.

 In addition to data protection issues, inappropriate content, such as scary chain letters, is a major problem.
 These are often spread carelessly.
-Talk to your kids about how to deal with such content and always offer your help.
+Talk to your children about how to deal with such content and always offer your help.
 Since privacy settings are, so to speak, non-existent on WhatsApp, it is up to the users themselves to pay attention to sent content.
 That is, you should only send content that everyone is allowed to read or see.
 The same applies here: Think first, then write!

 Once the application is installed, all contacts in the address book are automatically retrieved, regardless of whether they use WhatsApp themselves.
 This is a process that is repeatedly criticized by data protectionists.
 The contacts who have also installed WhatsApp Messenger are then automatically displayed in the app.

 All contacts can now be added to groups without their consent, depending on their privacy settings.
 Here, the user's own number is also displayed to every member of the group.
 This way, the personal phone number can quickly fall into the wrong hands.

 Since WhatsApp belongs to Meta (formerly Facebook), one's own data is not safe from the parent company either.
 In addition to one's own phone number and usage times, users' metadata can also be collected.
 This includes who you communicate with and how often, or in which groups you are within WhatsApp.